Depleted Villanova recovers form, beats Winthrop in NCAAs

 - Oops!Something went wrong.Please try again later.

-INDIANAPOLIS (AP) Villanova found a way to advance in the NCAA Tournament without Collin Gillespie.
+INDIANAPOLIS – Villanova found a way to advance in the NCAA Tournament without Collin Gillespie.

 Jeremiah Robinson-Earl had 22 points and 12 rebounds, and the fifth-seeded Wildcats pulled away in the second half for a 73-63 victory over 12th-seeded Winthrop in the South Region on Friday night.